-Undergraduate Teacher Education Programs
+Undergraduate Teacher Education Programs1

 Students wishing to become teachers must make formal application and be admitted to the teacher education program.
 Specified standards must be maintained to remain in the program and be recommended for certification.
+Because of the complexity of the various requirements to be met, it is very likely that the program will take more than four years (36 courses) to complete.

 Before taking any courses in the Education Department, students must apply for admission to the teacher education program.
 (Forms for application are available at the Department of Education.)
-To be eligible, students must have completed at least nine course units with a minimum cumulative grade point average of 2.5; must have completed at least twenty-five hours of supervised experience with school-aged people; must have passing scores on the Preprofessional Skills Tests; and must complete with a program advisor a Secondary, Elementary, or Special Education Program Sheet and have this on file with the registrar.
+To be eligible, students must have completed at least nine course units with a minimum cumulative grade point average of 2.5; must have completed at least twenty-five hours of supervised experience with school-aged people (students in special education must complete 25 hours in a special education setting); must have passing scores on the Preprofessional Skills Tests; must have submitted an acceptable autobiography; and must complete with a program advisor a Secondary, Elementary, or Special Education Program Sheet and have this on file with the registrar.
+Students are allowed only four attempts to achieve passing scores on the Preprofessional Skills Test.
+Students in cooperative programs in special education with Grand Valley State University must complete Education 301-303 and Psychology 204 with a minimum grade of B- (2.7).
 Ordinarily students apply for admission at the end of their sophomore year, but transfer students may use course work and the grade point average from other institutions to meet these requirements for admission.